The Monterey International

 Peeples and Gans produced the compilation in 1991 and 1992.
 They’d been preparing for it for years without knowing it.

-Peeples grew up in South Florida and Southern California in the late 1960s-early 1970s, a long-haired surfer, musician and student.
-Gans was a decade younger but lived the Southern California experience growing up on L.A.’s West Side, and shared Peeples’ love of counterculture/pop culture and alternative political bent.
+Peeples grew up in South Florida and came of age in Southern California in the late 1960s-early 1970s, a long-haired surfer, musician and student.
+Gans, also a musician, was a decade younger but lived the Southern California experience growing up on L.A.’s West Side, and shared Peeples’ love of counterculture/pop culture and alternative political bent.

 Both had heard and read all about the Monterey International Pop festival on the hippie musician grapevine and via the emerging underground press, and later seen the original D.A.
 Pennebaker rockumentary film “Monterey Pop” upon its release and at numerous screenings since.